top of page

 Treasurer’s Report: Treasurer Roger Johnson read the balances from the Treasurer's report.
 Supervisor Demeules made a motion to approve the Treasurer’s Report.
 Supervisor Wipper seconded the motion.
 The motion carried unanimously.

-P.E.C: Nothing new to report
+P.E.C.: Nothing new to report for P.E.C.

-OLD BUSINESS: Nothing
+NEW BUSINESS: Nothing to report

 bottom of page